+Islamophobia - a very real threat

+"Islamophobia is rooted in racism and is a type of racism that targets expressions of Muslimness or perceived Muslimness."

+(APPG definition of Islamophobia)

-Islamophobia - a very real threat Though there is no official definition of Islamophobia, anti-Muslim hate has far ranging and worrying consequences.
-45% of all recorded religious hate crime targeted Muslims in 2020 -2021.
-A recent EHRC report also found that 70% of Muslims said they had specifically experienced religion-based prejudice Islamophobia manifests in the same way as other forms of racism, for example through social attitudes and engaging in racial stereotypes, prejudice and hate; through verbal and physical abuse or violence; through discrimination, for example in the workplace; and most importantly structurally within institutions such as politics, media, employment and criminal justice.
+Anti-Muslim hate has far ranging and worrying consequences.
+45% of all recorded religious hate crime targeted Muslims in 2020-2021.
+A recent EHRC report also found that 70% of Muslims said they had specifically experienced religion-based prejudice.
+The recent surge of anti-Muslim hatred, with incidents increasing by 365% since October 2023 underscores the urgent need to combat Islamophobia.

+Islamophobia manifests in the same way as other forms of racism, for example through social attitudes and engaging in racial stereotypes, prejudice and hate; through verbal and physical abuse or violence; through discrimination, for example in the workplace; and most importantly structurally within institutions such as politics, media, employment and criminal justice.

 Structural inequalities mean that half of Muslim households live in poverty, and outcomes in health and housing are poorer than national averages.
 Muslim men are up to 76% less likely to have a job of any kind compared to white, male British Christians of the same age and with the same qualifications; Muslim women were up to 65% less likely to be employed than white Christian counterparts.

-Islamophobia - a very real threat The media climate is also one that impacts wider society, impairing Muslim students.
+Islamophobia - a very real threat

+The media climate is also one that impacts wider society, impairing Muslim students.
 Analysis of over 10,000 news items over a three month period revealed that 59% of all articles associated Muslims with negative behaviour, and over a third of all articles misrepresented or generalised about Muslims.

 This also impacts public opinion, and can have a knock-on affect on the playground.
 Polling on the opinion of Britons on Muslims and Islam showed that 18% of participants believe "Muslim immigration to this country is part of a bigger plan to make Muslims a majority of this country's population" and 31% of young children in particular believe that Muslims are taking over England.

 Schools can take a stand against this by implementing clear policies which define and tackle Islamophobia in their settings, and use resources such as this anti-Islamophobia bullying poster which bring oxygen and attention to this form of hate.

-Identifying Islamophobic Bullying What is bullying?
+Identifying Islamophobic Bullying

+What is bullying?

 Bullying is repeated, harmful behaviour that is intended to make someone feel upset, uncomfortable and unsafe.

 What is Islamophobic bullying?

 When this bullying targets Muslims because of their faith, or makes reference to Islamic identity or culture, it becomes Islamophobic bullying, and it is as unacceptable as any other type of bullying.
 Due to the Equality Act 2010, which lists faith as a protected characteristic, Islamophobia is also legally defined as a hate crime.

 Why does Islamophobia occur?

 Often, when Islam or Muslims are in the news, they become topics of interest and conversation.
 Because of this, a lot of mistruths circulate which can lead to people holding false and negative views concerning Muslims, their practice, beliefs and culture.

 Unfortunately, this can be mirrored by children and young people depending on what they have seen or heard via the internet, family or friends.
 These misconceptions and prejudices can find their way into the classroom, playground, or online, and can cause harm.

 What does Islamophobic bullying look like?